Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 "Tanker!
 Tanker!" the children yell in unison, alerting their neighbors to a precious delivery from the Indian government: water.

-They all drop what they're doing, grab jerrycans and buckets and get in line.
+The neighbors all drop what they're doing, grab jerrycans and buckets and get in line.
 They need to collect enough water for all their washing, cooking and drinking.
 Sometimes brawls break out.

 This scene, in a New Delhi slum, has been repeated this spring and summer across India, where heat waves and water shortages have left millions desperate.
 Many reservoirs have dried up.
 As temperatures top 120 degrees Fahrenheit, municipalities are delivering water by tanker.
 Hospitals report a spike in heat-related deaths.
 Asphalt roads melt.